House earned LEED-Platinum, NAHB-Gold, and

 Designed by Austin-based Barley & Pfeiffer Architects, the home features advanced framing techniques, spray-foam insulation, high-efficiency air conditioning, energy-efficient windows, low-VOC interior finishes, a tankless hot water heater, CaesarStone quartz countertops, dual-flush toilets, and compact fluorescent light fixtures.
 A 3-kW solar photovoltaic array on the southeast roofline of the home offsets energy consumption by 25%.

-While certifying a home in three major green building programs plus Energy Star may seem like overkill, Henderson says there are marketing benefits to the approach.
+While certifying a home in three major green building programs plus Energy Star may seem like overkill,

 “You’re supporting the regional program for the local recognition that your consumers may be familiar with and at the same time combining that with at least one national program,” he says.
 “Depending on how you’re marketing your company, it has some advantages.”